In reversal because of AI, office jobs are now more at risk

 The last round of automation, affecting manufacturing jobs, increased income inequality by depriving workers without college educations of high-paying jobs, research has shown.

-“My hope is it will actually allow people with less formal education to do more things,” said Professor David Autor, a labour economist at MIT, “by lowering barriers to entry for more elite jobs that are well paid.”
+“My hope is it will actually allow people with less formal education to do more things by lowering barriers to entry for more elite jobs that are well paid,” said Professor David Autor, a labour economist at the Massachusetts Institute of Technology.
 NYTIMES